uoftcprg/pokerkit/docs/evaluation.rst

 Hand Evaluation
 ===============

 Not every poker software involve game simulations.
-If you just want to evaluate poker hands, we provide facilities to do so.
-As we support a wide selection of games, we also support a wide selection of hand types.
+Beyond its use of providing a simulated poker environment, PokerKit serves as a valuable resource for evaluating poker hands.
+It supports the largest selection of hand types in any mainstream open-source poker library.
+This makes it an invaluable tool for users interested in studying the statistical properties of poker, regardless of their interest in game simulations.

 - Badugi hands: :class:`pokerkit.hands.BadugiHand`
 - 8 or better low hands: :class:`pokerkit.hands.EightOrBetterLowHand`